MicrosoftDocs/minecraft-creator/creator/Commands/commands/gamerule.md

 - `showbordereffect`
 controls whether border effects are shown
 - `showrecipemessages`
+Configures if standard player notifications for recipes will show.
+When set to false, "player unlocked recipes" are no longer sent as player notifications
 - `projectilescanbreakblocks`
+Defines if projectiles (entities with a projectile component, like Arrows, thrown Tridents or Fireworks) can destroy certain blocks that support this interaction (such as Chorus Fruit, Dripstone or Decorated Pots).
+Restrictions on which projectiles can destroy certain blocks apply

 ### `IntGameRule`
 An `integer` to replace the following default values.